 Why a Steam Shower Should Be the Next Luxurious Addition to Your Bathroom

-Shower trends can be all over the place—remember the not-so-humble dog shower?—but steam showers may be here to stay, at least for the foreseeable future.
-All trends shift, but in bathrooms, décor preferences, styles, and features seem to be moving in a more luxurious direction, while also celebrating a little industrial modernism; just look at the exposed pipe shower trend.
+Shower trends can be all over the place, but steam showers may be here to stay.
+In bathrooms, décor preferences, styles, and features seem to be moving in a more luxurious direction, while also celebrating a little industrial modernism; just look at the exposed pipe shower trend.
 Now, the steam shower might just be the bathroom must-have of the year.

 What is a steam shower?

-Most steam showers are made with glass enclosures that help keep the steam trapped, and many have benches to maximize steam enjoyment.
-Steam showers certainly aren’t for everyone, but anyone seeking some extra spa-like features might love the idea of coming home to steam.
+Most steam showers are made with glass enclosures that help keep the steam trapped, and many have benches to maximize enjoyment.
+Steam showers certainly aren't for everyone, but anyone seeking spa-like features might love the idea of coming home to steam.